Miaga-o/DiscreteNotes/Discrete_CH9.typ

 #pagebreak()
 == The Pigeonhole Principle
 - According to the *pigeonhole principle*, given $m < n$, if $n$ pigeons fly into $m$ holes, then at least one hole will contain more than one pigeon.
-- In terms of functions, a function from one finite set to a smaller finite set cannot be one-to-one.
+- In terms of functions, a function from one finite set to a smaller finite set *cannot be one-to-one*.
 That is, there must be at least two elements in the domain that have the same image in the co-domain.

 #example([Applications of the Pigeonhole Principle], [
   In a group of six people, must there be at least two people who were born in the same month?